 High School Students

 High School students are eligible to be co-enrolled at Feather River College.
 Enrollment fees will be waived with the exception of health fees and transit fees.
-Students enrolling in 11.5 or more units pay full enrollment fees.
+Maximum enrollment for High School students is 11 units.

 Feather River College cannot provide remedial courses to high school students who have not passed the High School Proficiency Examination and are under the age of 18.
 This co-enrollment program is designed for students prepared to go beyond high school level coursework.